Akeboshiwind/tg-clj-server/docs/defaults.md

 ## Simple Store

-Sometimes it's useful to store state in between updates, and even between restarts.
+Sometimes it's useful to store state in between `requests`, and even between restarts.

 An [`atom`](https://clojuredocs.org/clojure.core/atom) can work just fine as long as you don't mind:
 - Not persisting to disk